pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 - Tedious
 - Hard to maintain

 Instead, you want user input for the color the user wants to see.
 For now, you'll use the array position and have the user type in the URL.
 Eventually, you would create a complete web page with links and id numbers for your colors.
-These routes are _dynamic_.
+These routes are _dynamic_ because they can change based on inputs.
+This is in contrast to _static_ routes which always stay the same (like a contact page or about page).

 Create a request parameter by adding a `:` to distinguish it from a regular, static path.